SuperRonan/VkEngine/README.md

 # Resources management / Execution refactor
 Objectives:
 - [ ] Synchronize multiple times the same resources for the same or different usages (refactor of SynchHelper)
+	- [x] Simple Resource usage list with one usage per resources (works for now)
 - [x] Have more dynamic descriptor sets (adding or removing descriptors "on the fly")
 - [x] Resource management: have resources be managed by their owner ifp, else by the script manager, instead of only by the executor
 - [x] Execute host tasks in parallel (such as shader compilation, resources loading)
 - [ ] Load scene (mesh, textures) asynch
+	- [x] Asynch Textures
+	- [ ] Asynch Mesh
+	- [ ] Asynch Mesh group
 - [x] Refactor the Executor (and linearExecutor): issue an ExecThread to record commands in
 - [ ] Add a transfer queue to the LinearExecutor to load assets
 - [x] Refactor command execition:
 	- [x] Command execution issue an execution object declaring the resources on which it will interact and how, synchronization of said resources will be done externaly by the executor.
 This allows for ASAP synch, rather than the current mandatory ALAP
 	- [ ] Auto Build an execution graph from these execution objects (nodes) and their resources (edges)
 - [x] Explicitely instancify Resources
-- [ ] ExecutionNodes are Command's instances, as such, they should only reference resources instances.
+- [x] ExecutionNodes are Command's instances, as such, they should only reference resources instances.
 - [ ] Have a separate render thread